 “We feel this amounts to a denial of justice, and we believe Anne Sacoolas should return to the UK.
 We are now urgently considering our options.

-Ms Leadsom met with US ambassador Woody Johnson, the commander of RAF Croughton Colonel Bridget McNamara and the Chief Constable of Northamptonshire Police on Friday morning at an undisclosed location.
+She earlier held talks with US ambassador Woody Johnson, the commander of RAF Croughton Colonel Bridget McNamara and the Chief Constable of Northamptonshire Police at an undisclosed location.